kachick/dotfiles/windows/README.md

 ## Installation

-Bascically following codes will be done in PowerShell
+Basically following codes will be done in PowerShell

 1. Install WSL2
    ```powershell